noec764/erpnext/docs/dooks/website/setup/website-settings.md

 <img class="screenshot" alt="Integrations" src="../assets/integrations.png">

-* You can disable public signup to your Dooks account by checking 'disable signup'
+* You can disable public signup to your Dokie account by checking 'disable signup'